-End of Quarter Effect
+The End of Quarter Effect

 At the end of every quarter, portfolio managers feel pressure to close the quarter on a positive note.
 As a result, a concept referred to as "window dressing" has emerged.
 Some portfolio managers wait until the last day of the quarter to bid aggressively on shares of stock already in their portfolio.
 With this bidding surge, stock values temporarily increase, and the portfolio manager can close the quarter with positive gains that are attractive to potential investors.

 One theory behind the trend proposes that the rise in performance is a natural phenomenon because people are more optimistic around the holidays.
 In addition, in the days preceding a holiday, people tend to lessen their involvement in the market, or lower their exposure.
 As a result, the market experiences lower liquidity, which affects prices.

-Sell in May and the Halloween Effect
+The May and Halloween Effects